nextstrain/docs.nextstrain.org/src/learn/parts.rst

         ellipsis2 [label="…", shape=plain, style=""];
     }

-**Auspice** is a web-based visualization program, to present and interact with phylogenomic and phylogeographic data.
+:term:`Auspice` is a web-based visualization program, to present and interact with phylogenomic and phylogeographic data.
 Auspice is what you see when, for example, you visit `nextstrain.org/mumps/na
 <https://nextstrain.org/mumps/na>`__.